Existence of Horizontal Immersions in Fat Distributions: Introduction

-Beyond the corank $1$ situation, very few cases are completely understood. \emph{Engel structures}, which are certain rank $2$ distribution on $4$-dimensional manifolds (\cite{engelOriginal}), have been studied in depth in the recent years, and the question of existence and classification of horizontal loops in a given Engel structure has been solved (\cite{adachiEngelLoops,casalsPinoEngelKnot}).
-We also refer to \cite{dAmbraSubbundle} for horizontal immersions in products of contact manifolds.
+Beyond the corank-$1$ situation, very few cases are completely understood. \emph{Engel structures}, which are certain rank-$2$ distributions on $4$-dimensional manifolds \cite{engelOriginal}, have been studied in depth in recent years, and the question of existence and classification of horizontal loops in a given Engel structure has been solved \cite{adachiEngelLoops,pinoEngelTangentTransverse,casalsPinoEngelKnot}.
+We refer to \cite{dAmbraSubbundle} for horizontal immersions in products of contact manifolds.
 In a recent article \cite{pinoKnotEmbeddingBracketGenerating}, the authors have obtained the complete $h$-principle for a regular class of immersed (and embedded) loops in any equiregular bracket-generating distributions of rank $\ge 3$.

-The simplest invariant for distribution germs is given by a pair of integers $(n,p)$ where $n=\dim M$ and $p=\text{corank }\calD$.
+The simplest invariant for distribution germs is given by a pair of integers $(n,p)$ where $n=\dim M$ and $p=\cork \mathcal{D}$.
 The germs of contact and Engel structures are generic in their respective classes.
-They also admit local frames generating finite dimensional lie algebra structures.
+They also admit local frames generating a finite dimensional Lie algebra structure.
 The only other distributions that have the same properties are the class of even contact structures and the $1$-dimensional distributions.
 All of these lie in the range $p(n-p) \le n$.
-But in the range $p(n-p) > n$, generic distribution germs do not admit local frames which generate finite dimensional Lie algebra, due to the presence of function moduli (\cite{montGeneric}).
+But in the range $p(n-p) > n$, generic distribution germs do not admit local frames which generate finite dimensional Lie algebra, due to the presence of function moduli \cite{montGeneric}.

-The contact distributions are the simplest kind of \emph{strongly} bracket generating distribution.
-A distribution $\calD$ is called strongly bracket generating if every non-vanishing vector field in $\calD$, about a point $x\in M$, Lie bracket generates the tangent space $T_x M$ by taking Lie bracket with sections of $\mathcal{D}$ only once.
+Contact structures are the simplest kind of \emph{strongly} bracket generating distributions.
+A distribution $\mathcal{D}$ is called strongly bracket generating if every non-vanishing vector field in $\mathcal{D}$, defined locally around a point $x\in M$, generates the tangent space $T_x M$ by taking Lie bracket with sections of $\mathcal{D}$ only once.
 Strongly bracket generating distributions are also referred to as \emph{fat distributions} in the literature.
-In fact, corank 1 fat distributions are the same as the contact ones.
-The germs of fat distributions in higher corank, are far from being generic (\cite{raynerFat}).
-However, they are interesting in their own right and have been well-studied (\cite{geHorizontalCC, montTour}).
+In fact, corank-1 fat distributions are the same as the contact ones.
+Germs of fat distributions in higher corank, are far from being generic \cite{raynerFat}.
+However, they are interesting in their own right and have been well-studied \cite{geHorizontalCC, montTour}.